ronnyml/snowplow-wiki/Unity-Tracker.md

 <a name="s-set-background" />
 #### 6.2.2 `SetBackground(bool)`

 Will set whether or not the application is in the background.
-Due to the difficulty involved with the many platforms Unity can be pushed to it is up to the developer to set this metric if they wish to have a different timeout for foreground and background.
+It is up to the developer to set this metric if they wish to have a different timeout for foreground and background.

 [Back to top](#top)